Dynamical axisymmetric compact objects in General Relativity: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge insightful discussions with Amaro Díaz and Keanu Muller.
+The authors gratefully acknowledge insightful discussions with Amaro D\'iaz, Jos\'e Barrientos and Keanu Muller.
 J. BA thanks Vincent Vennin for several discussions on primordial black holes during the first steps of this project and acknowledges the hospitality of the Yukawa Institute for Theoretical Physics during the workshop "Challenge in Gravity and Cosmology - 2023" where this project was initiated.
-A.C. is partially supported by FONDECYT grant 1250318..
+The authors would also like to express their gratitude to the anonymous referee for her/his very insightful comments.
+A.C. is partially supported by FONDECYT grant 1250318.
 M.H gratefully acknowledges the University of Paris-Saclay for its warm hospitality during the development of this project.